dunstad/roboserver/readme.md

 ### Robot

+If you just want to try the program out without any fuss, head to the [Creative](#creative) section.
+If you want to use this in an existing survival world, you'll want to follow the steps [here](#survival).

 #### Creative

 Set down the Creatix robot, run ```install```, select OpenOS, and reboot it when the install completes.
 Make sure to put a Geolyzer in its upgrade slot (not its tool slot!).